Family Medicine Residency

 Our program, your future

 Our program is a medium-sized, university-affiliated community program with six residents accepted per year, for a total of 18 residents.
-Corewell Health in West Michigan's large medical education system provides support for medical education initiatives systemwide in resident wellness, diversity, and research.
+Corewell Health in West Michigan's large medical education system provides support for medical education initiatives systemwide in resident wellness, belonging and research

 Our program is a medium-sized, university-affiliated community program with six residents accepted per year, for a total of 18 residents.
-Corewell Health in West Michigan's large medical education system provides support for medical education initiatives systemwide in resident wellness, diversity, and research.
+Corewell Health in West Michigan's large medical education system provides support for medical education initiatives systemwide in resident wellness, belonging and research

 First-year